Film festivals subject to online streaming only or cancellation due to COVID-19. Please check before visiting.

-Out of the many great and small film festivals that are held in Korea each year, the three international festivals, Busan International Film Festival, Bucheon International Fantastic Film Festival and Jeonju International Film Festival are not to be missed.
+Out of the many great and small film festivals that are held in Korea each year, the three international festivals, Jeonju International Film Festival, Bucheon International Fantastic Film Festival, and Busan International Film Festival, are not to be missed.
 The charms and excitements of each festival are as unique as their venues and times.

 (Credit: Jeonju International Film Festival Organizing Committee)

-Introduction: This is a non-competitive festival held every year in Bucheon, Gyeonggi-do, introducing new films.
-The themes of the festival are ‘Love, Fantasy and Adventure’; yet, the festival is renowned for focusing largely on fantasy movies.
+Bucheon International Fantastic Film Festival is a non-competitive festival with some competitive elements held every year in Bucheon, Gyeonggi-do.
+The festival’s identity is centered on the ideas of love, fantasy and adventure, with the main focus on fantasy movies.
 Audiences will enter the exotic fantasy world, watching different genres of movies including horror, action and romance.

 - Website: www.biff.kr (Korean, English)

-Introduction: Busan International Film Festival was the first international film festival in Korea and is held annually in Haeundae-gu, Busan every October.
+Busan International Film Festival was the first film festival in Korea recognized by the International Federation of Film Producers Associations and is held annually in Haeundae-gu, Busan every October.
 The festival has received much fanfare in Asia and has attracted the attention of professionals in the film industry all over the world.
-The festival screens a variety of movies including international premieres as well as showcases new experimental films.
+The festival screens a variety of movies including international premieres and experimental films.

 This page was last updated on October 28, 2020, and therefore information may differ from what is presented here.